 Cons: Large reflection pool is at ground level and though lovely to look at, watch kids carefully so they don’t fall in, the water isn’t that clean.
-Also roses inevitably means thorns, so I teach kids to smell, not touch.
+Also, roses inevitably mean thorns, so I teach kids to smell, not touch.

 The Bottom Line on Morcom Rose Garden

-Fortunately, you can smell roses through a mask!
 This is a popular destination for families, people walking, and workout groups, so plan your visit for an off-peak time during the week if possible.
-Wear a mask, get a little lost in the lovely gardens, and try to find some turkeys.
+Get a little lost in the lovely gardens, and try to find some turkeys.